Porcelain veneers vs. dental crowns:

 - With some veneering techniques no tooth reduction is needed at all.

 This is a very important feature of veneers.
 It means that, as compared to crowns, when they are place less healthy tooth structure is sacrificed.
 Additionally, the preparation process is less traumatic for the tooth (and possibly the patient too).

 Comparing characteristics and applications of crowns vs. veneers.

 Crowns and veneers have their own individual set of characteristics that generally make one or the other more suitable for certain applications.
 Here are some of the factors dentists take into consideration when determining which one makes the better choice for a patient's case.

-As you'll see in the next list, in comparison to crowns, which can be used to rebuild and strengthen teeth, porcelain veneers are used in applications that are typically just cosmetic in nature.
+As you'll see in the next list, as compared to crowns which can be used to rebuild and strengthen teeth, porcelain veneers are typically used in applications that are just cosmetic in nature.